 Google Authenticator provides an extra layer of security.
-Since the Google Authenticator app is not tied to your phone number, you will be protected even in the event of an attacker compromising your phone number.
+Since the Google Authenticator app is not tied to your phone number (you'll still need a phone number associated with your Coinbase account in order to buy or sell digital currency), you will be protected even in the event of an attacker compromising your phone number.

 When using Google Authenticator for your 2-step verification codes, you will still be protected even if your password is stolen and your phone number is ported.
 When using Google Authenticator, the only way to generate 2-step verification codes is by physically accessing your Google Authenticator app.

 To Enable Google Authenticator on your Coinbase Account

 *Before you begin, please note that enabling Google Authenticator will disable both SMS code delivery and Authy tokens - these will no longer work with your Coinbase account.
 Disabling Google Authenticator will re-enable SMS codes / Authy tokens.

 2. Select "For more security enable Google Authenticator"

 3. Provide a 2-step verification code from a registered app (like Authy) or request code via SMS/text

 4. Install and open the Google Authenticator App on your device and scan the QR code displayed